ramonbenavidesb98/beer-review-analysis/README.md

-# beer-review-analysis
 # Beer Review Analysis

 This project analyzes over 1.5 million beer reviews to uncover insights about consumer preferences, beer styles, and reviewer behavior.
-It was completed as part of the CSE 6242 course at Georgia Tech.
+It was completed as a group project for the CSE 6242 course at Georgia Tech.

 - Objective
 Explore trends and patterns in beer reviews.